 Organic Satin

-An organic version of our Satin fabric, it’s popular for elegant garments and accessories.
+An organic version of our Satin material, it’s popular for elegant garments and accessories.
 Organic Satin is soft to touch with an excellent handle.
-The satin weave cloth has a smooth print face and luxurious feel.
-It’s a stable cloth that is easy to work and sew with.
+The satin weave textile has a smooth print face and luxurious feel.
+It’s a stable textile that is easy to work and sew with.
 The edges will fray so it’s best to finish it with a binding or overlock stitch.
 The matte finish produces stunning bold print colours on this natural fabric.

 Upload Your Design